Transfer Learning with Informative Priors: Simple Baselines Better than Previously Reported

 Abstract: We pursue transfer learning to improve classifier accuracy on a target task with few labeled examples available for training.
 Recent work suggests that using a source task to learn a prior distribution over neural net weights, not just an initialization, can boost target task performance.
-We perform a replication study with careful hyperparameter tuning of all methods on every dataset.
+In this study, we carefully compare transfer learning with and without source task informed priors across 5 datasets.
 We find that standard transfer learning informed by an initialization only performs far better than reported in previous comparisons.
-The relative gains of methods using informative priors over standard transfer learning vary in magnitude across 5 total datasets.
-For the scenario of 5-300 examples per class, we find negative or neglible gains on 2 datasets, modest gains (between 1.5-3 points of accuracy) on 2 other datasets, and substantial gains (>8 points) on one dataset.
+The relative gains of methods using informative priors over standard transfer learning vary in magnitude across datasets.
+For the scenario of 5-300 examples per class, we find negative or negligible gains on 2 datasets, modest gains (between 1.5-3 points of accuracy) on 2 other datasets, and substantial gains (>8 points) on one dataset.
 Among methods using informative priors, we find that an isotropic covariance appears competitive with learned low-rank covariance matrix while being substantially simpler to understand and tune.
 Further analysis suggests that the mechanistic justification for informed priors -- hypothesized improved alignment between train and test loss landscapes -- is not consistently supported due to high variability in empirical landscapes.
 We release code to allow independent reproduction of all experiments.

 Submission Length: Regular submission (no more than 12 pages of main content)